loiane/crud-angular-spring/README.md

 - Throttling e Rate-limiting
 - Profiling the app

-## Some functionalies available in the Front-end
+## Some functionalities available in the Front-end

+- ✅ Angular Standalone components (Angular v16+)
 - ✅ Angular Material components
 - ✅ List of all courses
 - ✅ Form to update/create courses with lessons (has-many - FormArray)